Projective normality of model varieties and related results: Projective normality of comodel wonderful varieties

+We say that the wonderful variety $M^\vee$ of the previous theorem is a \textit{comodel wonderful variety} of $G^\vee$, and the type of $G$ is called the {\it cotype} of $M^\vee$.

-Forgetting the model wonderful variety, in the following $M$ will be a comodel wonderful variety of $G$, $H$ will denote the stabilizer of a point $x_0$ in the open orbit of $M$, and $H_0$ the kernel of its multiplicative characters; $\goh_0$ will denote the Lie algebra of $H_0$ in the Lie algebra $\gog$ of $G$.
+Forgetting the model wonderful variety, in the following $M$ is a comodel wonderful variety of $G$, $H$ denotes the stabilizer of a point $x_0$ in the open orbit of $M$, and $H_0$ the kernel of its multiplicative characters; $\mathfrak{h}_0$ denotes the Lie algebra of $H_0$ in the Lie algebra $\mathfrak{g}$ of $G$.